ThKrypt/QualCoder/07a--Coding-text-on-PDFs.md

 Some images cannot be loaded but a placeholder question mark image will be shown.
 Some images can have unusual colouring, or their orientation or image masking will not be reproduced.
 Polygons (curve objects) will be displayed but, there is not enough information to reproduce them accurately.
 The screen is split into 3 panes.
 The Left hand side pane contains the PDF files list and codes tree.
 The same as other coding screens.
 The original fonts for text are not used (for various reasons, including it is too hard to extract the fonts and use them from within the PDFs).
 Instead the standard font used within QualCoder is used in the displayed PDF text boxes.
 There is a Font adjuster combo-box to shrink the font size, to try to avoid text overlapping.
 It is set at -2, and -3 may be quite good also.

+The pdf plain text that is loaded when importing a PDF via Manage files must exactly match the plain text that is re-loaded when the PDF is loaded up to display the PDF here.

 You can move through the PDF pages by clicking on the page up down arrows, or typing in a page number.

 At the top of the window are several buttons.
 One exports an image of the PDF page.
 The magnifying glass button opens a window that shows the PDF elements used on the page.